mkasberg/container-immersion/_labs/02-play-with-docker.md

  - `ubuntu` is the name of the Docker image we're running in our container.
 This image comes from Docker Hub.
  - `latest` is the “tag”, or version of the image that we want to use.
- - `echo "Hello from Ubuntu!"` is the command that we're running inside the container.
+ - `echo "Hello from Ubuntu."` is the command that we're running inside the container.

 Docker pulls the image for Ubuntu automatically if it isn't already cached.
 Then